heutelbeck/sapl-demos/queryrewriting-mongodb-reactive/README.md

 ## Related Demos

 For the same security scenario using Spring Data JPA (blocking) with a custom constraint handler that manipulates method arguments, see the queryrewriting-java project.
-For the reactive SQL equivalent using SAPL's native R2DBC query manipulation, see queryrewriting-sql-reactive.
+For the reactive SQL equivalent using SAPL's native R2DBC query rewriting, see queryrewriting-sql-reactive.